Skip to main content

 It is currently used for the Park Side office renovation, Castle/Kindercourt, and Brook Haven portables.

 • Maintaining a safe and enriching environment for both students and staff is the district's top priority.
-SUSD is planning capital improvement projects to better serve the community and upgrade facilities that reflect the brilliance of our community.
+SUSD is planning capital improvement projects to better serve and upgrade facilities that reflect the brilliance of our community.
 We are taking care to ensure that everyone is informed and supported throughout the process.

 Please note that SUSD fields are not included in any current project scopes at the moment, so their use for educational and recreational purposes will continue without interruption.